royyandzakiy/TheSentinelWatcher/README.md

 It is a part of TheSentinel Project and [is currently processed to be Patented](https://drive.google.com/file/d/1dCaDc7lMJvQZnYyE4Jc2mXdt05xm2XSz/view).
 Has been brought to an Indonesian National Wide Competition and acquired certain amounts of research grants.

-The application is to be used within a certain for forest watching act.
+The application is to be used within a certain scheme for forest watching act.
 The full diagram can be seen within the Diagram picture.

 ![Application View](docs/splashscreen.png)
 ![Diagram](docs/diagram.png)